kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.
 TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
 Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.

+## PoseNet

+[Posenet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) is a pre-trained machine learning library that can estimate human poses.
+It was released by Google Creative Lab and built on Tensorflow.js.
+It's powerful and fast enough to estimate human poses in real-time and works entirely in the browser.
+Even better, it has a relatively simple API.
+However, the lacking accuracy/performance was improved by the newer version MoveNet.

 ## MoveNet